Health information management: Health information managers

 Professional health information managers manage and construct health information programs to guarantee they accommodate medical, legal, and ethical standards.
 They play a crucial role in the maintenance, collection, and analyzing of data that is received by doctors, nurses, and other healthcare players.
 In return these healthcare data contributors rely on the information to deliver quality healthcare.
 Managers must work with a group of information technicians to guarantee that the patient's medical records are accurate and are available when needed.

 In the United States, health information managers are typically certified as a Registered Health Information Administrator (RHIA) after achieving a bachelor's degree in health informatics or health information management from a school accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) and after passing their respective certification exam.
 The Certified Health Informatics Systems Professional (CHISP) certification offered by American Society of Health Informatics Managers (ASHIM) is to credit a working level IT or clinical professional who is able to support physician adoption of Health IT.
 A CHISP professional needs to process knowledge of the health care environment, Health IT, IT, and soft skills including communication skills.

 RHIAs usually assume a managerial position that interacts with all levels of an organization that use patient data in decision making and everyday operations.
 They may work in a broad range of settings that span the continuum of healthcare including office based physician practices, nursing homes, home health agencies, mental health facilities, and public health agencies.

 Health information managers may specialize in registry management, data management, and data quality among other areas.

 Medical records and Health information technicians

 Medical records (MR) and Health information technicians (HIT) are described as having the following duties according to the U.S. Bureau of Labor Statistics' Occupational Outlook Handbook:

 assemble patients' health information including medical history, symptoms, examination results, diagnostic tests, treatment methods, and all other healthcare provider services.
 Technicians organize and manage health information data by ensuring its quality, accuracy, accessibility, and security.
 They regularly communicate with physicians and other healthcare professionals to clarify diagnoses or to obtain additional information.

+Training and Certification In India

+Educational institutions focus on job-oriented courses in the healthcare sector, offering degree and diploma courses in health information management.
+The curriculum normally followed is framed according to global standards.
+It is right to identify the HIM course as being accepted worldwide.

+Universities in India that offer skill-based certifications have started issuing UGC-approved Health Information Management degrees.
+BVoc Health Information Management is such a graduation that offers a variety of job prospects.
+The courses are designed as per the National Skills Qualification Framework (NSQF) to pursue a comprehensive curriculum.
+Equipping aspirants to pursue a career in the HIM sector.